timothee-oc/10_creez_une_api_securisee_restful_en_utilisant_django_rest/README.md

 * You can use a tool like [Postman](https://www.postman.com/) to make API calls
 * You should start with creating a user account with a **POST** request at [http://127.0.0.1:8000/users/](http://127.0.0.1:8000/users/)
 * Then with your account credentials, you can get your access and refresh tokens with a **POST** at [http://127.0.0.1:8000/token/](http://127.0.0.1:8000/token/)
-* You can refresh your token when it expires with a **POST** at [http://127.0.0.1:8000/token/refresh/](http://127.0.0.1:8000/token/refresh/) by providing your refresh tokens
+* You can refresh your access token when it expires with a **POST** at [http://127.0.0.1:8000/token/refresh/](http://127.0.0.1:8000/token/refresh/) by providing your refresh token
-* You must provide your access token in the headers of any request like this : **{Authorization: "Bearer YOUR_ACCESS_TOKEN"}**
+* You must provide your access token in the headers of any request, this way : **{Authorization: "Bearer YOUR_ACCESS_TOKEN"}**
-* Here is a list of some request you can make:
+* Here is a list of some requests you can make:
     - Create a project with a **POST** at [http://127.0.0.1:8000/projects/](http://127.0.0.1:8000/projects/)
     - Create an issue on a project with a **POST** at [http://127.0.0.1:8000/projects/<project_id>/issues/](http://127.0.0.1:8000/projects/<project_id>/issues/)
     - Read a list of all projects you contribute to with a **GET** at [http://127.0.0.1:8000/projects/](http://127.0.0.1:8000/projects/)